lucidrains/nim-mycin/README.md

-# nim-mycin
+# nim-mycin (wip)

-Implementation of toy Mycin expert system in Nim
+Implementation of toy Mycin expert system in Nim.

+For learning Nim, and to get reacquainted with rule based systems in the LLM era.